MichaHofft/CreoPost/README.md

 # Use case

-* use a education version of PTC reo
+* use a education version of PTC Creo Parametric 8.0
 * create a CAM setup
 * generate one or multiple (N|A) CL files describing the machine operations
 * transform these into G-code